johnperry-math/AoC2023/README.md

 ### Unusual tools

+#### Ada

 Nothing I can recall.

+#### Rust

+I re-implemented most of the functionality of the Ada `Common` package to help with solving this puzzle in Rust.

 ### Experience

+#### Ada

 This should have been easier, but I prematurely returned when finding _any_ path from start to finish, without queuing it up first, so I cut off some shorter paths.

+#### Rust

+Re-implementing `Common` took more thought than I expected, because Rust doesn't have certain helpful Ada features.
+Once I had that done, and even added a test -- it needs more! -- I implemented Part 1 surprisingly easily & quickly.
+Unfortunately, Part 2 got hung up several times:
+* one of them on account of a bug in implementing `Map::in_range()`;
+* one of them for generating new states even when we'd already visited one -- i.e., I put a `}` in the wrong place;
+* one of them for just making the working Part 1 generic and not noticing that Part 2 works a bit differently, so it can't simply be a re-instantiation of Part 1.

+There may have been more, too, but that's all I recall.

 ### Visualizations